Buddhism in the West: The Pursuit of Happiness – Ep. 225

 Opening with an exploration of the Buddhist perspective on the role and personal joy of teaching Professor Thurman gives a historical overview of the development of Buddhism and it’s place within modern democracy movements.

 This episode includes : discussions of the traditional tools of Buddhist meditation, the role of selflessness in spirituality and the centrality of individual development, freedom and liberty in the pursuit of happiness.

 Episode concludes with a reading of the work of Billy Collins by Gary Gach.

 Buddhism in the West : The Pursuit of Happiness – Ep.
 225 of the Bob Thurman Podcast Photo by Luke Stackpoole via Unsplash

 Buddhism in the West : The Pursuit of Happiness – Ep.
-225 of the Bob Thurman Podcast is excerpted from a series of talks given at the California Institute of Integral Studies.
+225 of the Bob Thurman Podcast is excerpted from “Buddhism, Religion or Evolutionary Sport” a talk given at the California Institute of Integral Studies.

 The Bob Thurman podcast is produced under a Creative Commons Non-Commercial, No Derivatives License through the generous support of its listening audience and the Tibet House US Menla membership community.
 To learn about the benefits of membership please visit: www.tibethouse.us.